 - Myanmar : Pa Auk Monastery

-The Monastery used to be open to everyone for free but Myanmar is closed because of political and social unrest.
+The Monastery used to be open to everyone for free but Myanmar is closed because of political instability.

 - North India: Deer Park Institute